BigBlueButton Puppeteer Tests

 Generating evidences is about to take screenshots of the client during testing.
 And to realize this, assigning

 true.
 This will take screenshots and save them in

 Our test suite includes visual regression specs that can be execute separately with

-npm run test-visual-regression-desktop (desktop only).
+npm run test-visual-regression (desktop only).
 It will take screenshots of various views and components of the client, save them inside the